Disability Inclusion Service

 Funding for Support

-You may be able to apply for the funding if you require disability-related support.
+You may be able to apply for funding if you require disability-related support.
 It’s a non-means-tested and non-repayable source of funding to help meet extra costs of studying.

 Support for specific disabilities and conditions